GLOBAL TERMS AND CONDITIONS FOR SALE OF PRODUCTS, PROVISION OF SERVICES AND COMPLETE SOLUTIONS (GTC)

-ComAp provides smart electronic control products and solutions to our customers globally.
-These GTC will assist our global business partners to connect to ComAp, and to protect our customers’ requirements in a simple global manner.
+ComAp provides smart electronic control products and solutions to our Customers globally.
+These GTC will assist our global business partners to connect to ComAp, and to protect our Customers’ requirements in a simple global manner.
 ComAp also ensures in these GTC that the legal and business local needs of our global business partners are considered.

 Figure 1: ComAp Group

-1. Australia SC and USA SC, as applicable, to the extent of the inconsistency with these GTC 3.
-GTC, 4.
-License Agreement, and 5.
-INCOTERMS (2010).
-For the avoidance of any doubt, unless agreed otherwise in the Specific Agreement, the INCOTERMS (2010) rule determined in the Agreement shall not cause prevalence of INCOTERMS (2010) over the preceding documents listed in the previous sentence.
+1. Australia SC and USA SC, as applicable, to the extent of the inconsistency with these GTC, and 2.
+License Agreement.
+For the avoidance of any doubt, unless agreed otherwise in the Specific Agreement, the INCOTERMS (2010) rules as determined in the Agreement shall not cause prevalence over the preceding documents listed in the previous sentence.

-The valid and effective version of these GTC is available at www.ComAp-control.com
+The valid and effective version of these GTC is available at http://www.comap-control.com.

 Contracting Parties – means ComAp and the Customer;

 Contract for Work – the Specific Agreement entered into between ComAp and the Customer, on provision of Work within a Complete Solution, which includes these GTC as its integral part, with a list of documents that are part of the contract documentation for the business case, on the part of ComAp.
 Unless expressly agreed, the delivery is not “turnkey”;

 Customer – means any person or company to whom ComAp sells Products or provides Services;

 Distributor - means a person or a company cooperating with ComAp and selling ComAp’s Products and/or Services in accordance with a distribution agreement;